 New Fire TV Sticks (Vega OS) Can't Sideload a VPN — Here's the Fix

-No — you can't sideload a VPN app onto Amazon's new Vega OS Fire TV Sticks, but you don't need to.
+You can't sideload a VPN app onto Amazon's new Vega OS Fire TV Sticks — and even the VPN apps you can install won't reliably unblock UK TV.
 Amazon has confirmed that its future Fire TV Sticks will run Vega OS, a locked-down system that only installs apps from its own Appstore.
 The simplest, most reliable answer is to put a UK residential IP on your router instead — then any Fire Stick works abroad with nothing to install.

 Here's what's changed, why it matters for streaming your own UK subscriptions abroad, and how to keep watching on a Fire Stick without fighting the device.